Last updated: 14 August 2026

 Hotels

-8 inches in a high-density Semi-Orthopaedic build is the widely used Nigerian hotel industry standard for standard rooms, and it consistently performs well for guests regardless of whether they sleep on their back or side.
-For boutique hotels, suites and serviced apartments, moving to 10 to 12 inches in Full Orthopaedic delivers a noticeably more premium guest experience that can support stronger reviews and repeat bookings โ€” see our best orthopaedic mattress in Nigeria guide for how to evaluate orthopaedic claims before a bulk order.
+8-inch mattresses in a Semi-Orthopaedic build are a common option for standard hotel rooms in Nigeria, while individual hotels may choose different thicknesses according to room category, budget, mattress construction and desired guest comfort.
+For boutique hotels, suites and serviced apartments, some operators choose 10 to 12 inches in Full Orthopaedic for a deeper, firmer feel โ see our best orthopaedic mattress in Nigeria guide for how to evaluate orthopaedic claims before a bulk order.
 Our hotel mattress supply guide for Nigeria covers bulk pricing and procurement in more depth.
 Hotel managers replacing mattresses across many rooms at once should also weigh delivery speed and supplier reliability alongside thickness, since a stockout mid-renovation can be more costly than the mattress itself.

 Hostels